xpqz/documentation/dotnet-interface/docs/wpf/windows-presentation-foundation/temperature-converter/using-code.md

 [47]   gr.RowDefinitions.Add¨rd1 rd2 rd3
 ```

-Similarly, `TempConverter[49-55]` create instances of 3 `ColumnDefinition` classes and add them to the ColumnDefinitions collection of the `Grid`.
-Note that The Width property will not accept a simple numeric value, it must be a member of the `GridLength` structure.
-To set the Width to 80, it is  necessary first to create an instance of a `GridLength` structure giving this value as the argument to its constructor.
+Similarly, `TempConverter[49-55]` create instances of 3 ColumnDefinition classes and add them to the ColumnDefinitions collection of the Grid.
+Note that The Width property will not accept a simple numeric value, it must be a member of the GridLength structure.
+To set the Width to 80, it is  necessary first to create an instance of a GridLength structure giving this value as the argument to its constructor.
 ```apl
 [49]   rc1←⎕NEW ColumnDefinition
 [50]   rc1.Width←GridLength.Auto